sonalimane9373/Amazon-Prime-Titles-Analysis-Power-BI-Dashboard/README.md

 **Title**-Amazon-Prime-Titles-Analysis-Power-BI-Dashboard**

-**Description**-Power BI dashboard analysing  Amazon prime titles including movies .shows insights on ratings, release trends, and country-wise distribution .
+**Description**-Power BI dashboard analysing  Amazon prime titles including movies and TV shows.shows insights on ratings, release trends, and country-wise distribution .

 **Overview** - This Power BI dashboard provides insights into amazon Prime titles ,including Movies and TV shows.
-It helps analyze categories, release trends,ratings, and content distrinution across different countries.
+It helps analyze categories, release trends,ratings, and content distribution across different countries.

 **Obective**-To explore Amazon Prime content data .

 To analyze the distribution of movies vs TV shows.

-To identify ratings.To find trends based on release year and country To create an interactive and visually appealing dashboard.
+To identify ratings.To find trends based on release year and country.

+To create an interactive and visually appealing dashboard.

 **Dataset**-